 Grade 5 introduces more complex variations of topics taught at earlier levels while it covers reflexive pronouns, subject-verb agreement, prepositional phrases used as adjectives or adverbs, appositive adjectives, and similar concepts.
 Outlining and informative paragraphs are added to the composition skills.

-Grade 7 is available, but I have not yet reviewed it.
+Grades 7 and 8 are available, but I have not yet reviewed them.

 Even when the lesson material is almost identical to that taught previously, the author has changed the wording and examples from grade to grade.
 However, as I've suggested with A Beka Language and similar programs that repeat the same material year after year, I would personally recommend that students skip at least every other year so they don't get burnt out on the repetition.